 - Washing: Rinse thoroughly under cold water to remove any dirt or insects.

-- Cooking: Elderberries can be used in jams, jellies, wines, or syrups.
-They must be cooked before consumption as raw berries can cause stomach upset.
+- Cooking: Use elderberries in jams, jellies, wines, or syrups.
+Cook them before consumption as raw berries can cause stomach upset.

 - Preserving: Cooked elderberries can be frozen or made into preserves.